zzhangjii/learning-library/db-devops/CloudNative200.md

     ![](images/200/image079.png)

-- On navigation panel click Merge Requests. click on the Merge Feature 2 into master assigned request.
+- On navigation panel click **Merge Requests**.
+Click on the **Merge Feature 2 into master** assigned request.

     ![](images/200/image080.png)

-- Once the request has loaded, select the Changed Files tab.
+- Once the request has loaded, select the **Changed Files** tab.
 “Lisa” will now have the opportunity to review the changes in the branch, make comments, request more information, etc. before Approving, Rejecting or Merging the Branch.
-Click on the Merge button.
+Click the **Merge** button.

     ![](images/200/image081.png)

-- Leave the defaults, and click on the Merge button in the confirmation dialog.
+- Leave the defaults, add the commit message and click on the Merge button in the confirmation dialog.

     ![](images/200/image082.png)